-We have six main cost types within General and Support costs totalling £24.58m.
-These costs are allocated amongst each of the business units and Other Business Activity (Regulation).
+We have six main cost types within General and Support costs totalling £24.47m.
+These costs are allocated amongst each of the business units.
 The below tables show what type of costs are included in General and Support and basis of allocation.
 Note that timesheets are not formally kept by the business and therefore is not a basis of allocation for a number of costs where this is prescribed by Ofwat as the preferred driver.

-Type of cost Basis of allocation Total cost (£m) Human Resources Direct allocation of staff, training and recruitment cost Number of FTEs for remaining cost 2.04 Head Office Facilities Management and Property Rent Floor space of Head Office 1.03 Procurement Hired & contracted, material cost and other smaller values general ledger codes deemed to be influenced by the activities of the procurement department 0.51 Information Technology Direct allocation of key systems Number of FTEs for remaining cost (assuming each FTE has one device) 8.05 Legal and Insurance Direct allocation of public liability premium and uninsured claims to Wholesale - Water Network+ - Treated Water Distribution 5.65
+Type of cost Basis of allocation Total cost (£m) Human Resources Direct allocation of staff, training and recruitment cost Number of FTEs for remaining cost 3.37 Head Office Facilities Management and Property Rent Floor space of Head Office 0.65 Procurement Hired & contracted, material cost and other smaller values general ledger codes deemed to be influenced by the activities of the procurement department 0.35 Information Technology Direct allocation of key systems Number of FTEs for remaining cost (assuming each FTE has one device) 7.85 Legal and Insurance Direct allocation of public liability premium and uninsured claims to Wholesale - Water Network+ - Treated Water Distribution 7.13

-Type of cost Basis of allocation Total cost (£m) Remaining premiums (largest ones being employer liability, motor insurance and property damage) are allocated based on number of FTEs Staff cost allocated based on management estimate of time spent within each business unit considering the level of legal support provided to each business unit in the year Other: Finance, General Management, Corporate Services, Health and Safety and External Communication Direct allocation of employees where applicable Number of FTEs for remaining cost 7.30
+Type of cost Basis of allocation Total cost (£m) Remaining premiums (largest ones being employer liability, motor insurance and property damage) are allocated based on number of FTEs Staff cost allocated based on management estimate of time spent within each business unit considering the level of legal support provided to each business unit in the year Other: Finance, General Management, Corporate Services, Health and Safety and External Communication Direct allocation of employees where applicable Number of FTEs for remaining cost 5.11

-The General and Support, scientific services and regulatory costs are allocated to the price control units in the following proportions:
+The General and Support costs are allocated to the price control units in the following proportions:

 Price control unit Costs allocated to unit % allocated to each price control unit

-Wholesale - Water Resources 1.51 6%
+Wholesale - Water Resources 1.23 5%

-Wholesale - Water Network+ 19.57 80%
+Wholesale - Water Network+ 19.77 81%

-Retail - Household 3.50 14%
+Retail - Household 3.47 14%